e-n-f/piano-diary/README.md

 * Songs Judy Garland sings.

+## 2015-01-01

+Retroactive estimate (2015-05-07) of 1900 songs played in 2014 (sight-reading melodies and fake book chords): 1000 in the Armed Forces Song Folio and 900 in loose sheets.

 ## 2015-01-08

 British pop sheet music still retained its distinctive notation, with solfege above and chords below, as late as 1952